Jadens-arc/jadens-arc.github.io/content/posts/racist-robots.md

 Artificial intelligence gets its name from its ability to learn and adapt like a human.
 Most people are pretty familiar with the idea that computers follow a strict set of instructions known as code.
 It's the job of programmers to tell computers exactly what to do in every situation they could possibly face.
 This severely limits the application of technology in the world.
 It forces us to interact with technology using premeditated, stiff interfaces.

-AI is useful because rather than telling the computer exactly what to do, instead we construct a system that can learn and adapt.
+AI is useful because rather than telling the computer exactly what to do, instead, we construct a system that can learn and adapt.
 Then we let it figure out what to do on its own.
 AI is a subset of a much larger study of computer science known as machine learning.

 This system capable of learning is known as a neural network.
 A web of millions of nodes, weights, and biases so complex that it is best treated as a [black box](https://en.wikipedia.org/wiki/Black_box).
 Forward propagation is the act of sending data through the neural network to get an output.
 Then, a loss, the degree to which the machine was incorrect, is calculated.
 Back propagation is the act of distributing the total loss back to the network so each node can minimize its loss.
 This is what it means to train a neural network.
 This process is arduous and very resource-intensive.